ArduPilot/ardupilot_gazebo/README.md

-# ardupilot_gazebo
+# Ardupilot Gazebo plugin

 ## Requirements :
 Gazebo version 7.x or 8.x
 The dev branch will works on gazebo >= 9.x
-my branch https://github.com/khancyr/ardupilot/tree/gazebo_improve (will be merge soon)

 ## Disclamer :
 This is a playground until I get some time to push the correct patch to gazebo master (I got hard time to work with mercurial..)!
 So you can expect things to not be up-to-date.

-IRLOCK PLUGIN ISN'T WORKING NOW!
+IRLOCK PLUGIN ISN'T WORKING WITH THIS VERSION! (blame gazebo to not provided all libraries...)

 ## Usage :
 I assume you already have Gazebo installed with ROS (or without)